ravenwilde/jcodes2/README.md

 # jcodes2
-Personal website - built with Assemble.io and React with Redux
+Personal website - built with Assemble.io

 ## Roadmap - as of 12/31/16